sashkoristov/DAppMaster-2020W/project/project.md

 * How to group the above algorithm into functions
 * What you can do in parallel; what is independent from each other
-* What information each function needs, how you best represent it (S3 ARNs, collections thereof, named fields)
+* What information each function needs, how you best represent it (Storage ARNs, collections thereof, named fields)
 * How information flows between your functions

 Put together the FC using the FC editor, AFCL Java API, or the YAML editor.
 The main goal is to think about modularity and data flow.